 Privacy notice for lost or found dogs

-Housing Standards (Public Health and Housing) is a service of Forest Heath and St Edmundsbury councils, working together as West Suffolk.
+Housing Standards (Public Health and Housing) is a service of West Suffolk Council.
 This privacy notice explains how we use any personal information we ask you for when reporting a lost or found dog.

 What information do you collect about me?

 We will collect personal information about you as the owner or finder of a lost or stray dog.